aws-cloudformation/aws-cloudformation-resource-providers-sns/aws-sns-subscription/docs/README.md

 #### RawMessageDelivery

-When set to true, enables raw message delivery.
+When set to `true`, enables raw message delivery.
 Raw messages don't contain any JSON formatting and can be sent to Amazon SQS and HTTP/S endpoints.
+For more information, see [GetSubscriptionAttributes](https://docs.aws.amazon.com/sns/latest/api/API_GetSubscriptionAttributes.html) in the <i>Amazon Simple Notification Service API Reference</i>.

 _Required_: No